madmarbles/Cyclistic---Google-Capstone/README.md

 ## 5. Recommendations

-Cyclistic should create new plans that appeal to the needs of Casual riders.
-This plan would be most effective if it only included weekends over the course of a year.
+* Cyclistic should create new plans that appeal to the needs of Casual riders.
+* A plan to implement would only include weekends over the course of a year.
 The weekend plan should be available at a lower price than the standard annual membership, to appeal to customers riding for leisure.
-As all rides increase during the summer, it would also be beneficial to introduce a seasonal plan for all of the seasons.
-It can be priced at a quarter of the value of the annual membership.
+* As quantity of rides increase during the summer, a seasonal plan should also be introduced for all of the seasons.
+This plan can be priced at a quarter of the value of the annual membership.
 This will allow customers the option to try out the annual plan during a busier time and can generate more interest in the annual plan to convert casual riders to annual members.